tanmayypramanick/tanmayypramanick/README.md

 - 🔭 I’m currently pursuing **Masters of Computer Science** at **Illinois Institute of Technology, Chicago.**

-- 🌱 Currently diving deep into Full Stack AI/ML and AWS
+- 🌱 Currently diving deep into Full Stack, AI/ML and AWS

 - 🤝 🎯 Seeking 2025 Full-time/Internships/Co-op roles to bring my skills to new challenges